akashjss/WAN2GP/README.md

-## Installation Guide for Linux and Windows
+## Installation Guide for Linux, Windows and Mac

 **If you are looking for a one click installation, just go to the Pinokio App store : https://pinokio.computer/**

 Otherwise you will find the instructions below:

-This app has been tested on Python 3.10 / 2.6.0  / Cuda 12.4.
+This app has been tested on:
+- Linux/Windows: Python 3.10 / 2.6.0 / Cuda 12.4
+- Mac: Python 3.10 / 2.6.0 / MPS (Metal Performance Shaders)

 ```shell
 # 0 Download the source and create a Python 3.10.9 environment using conda or create a venv using python